 Collimation system inherited from LHC

-The backbone of the HL-LHC collimation system LHC, betatron (IR7) and momentum (IR3) cleaning [1].
-A very efficient halo cleaning, as required to operate with unprecedented stored beam energies in a superconducting collider, is achieved by placing very precisely blocks of materials close to the circulating beams, while respecting a pre-defined collimator hierarchy that ensures optimum cleaning in a multi-stage collimation process.
+The backbone of the HL-LHC collimation system will remain, as for the present LHC, the betatron (IR7) and momentum (IR3) cleaning systems installed in two separated warm insertions [1].
+A very efficient halo cleaning, as required to operate the LHC with unprecedented stored beam energies in a superconducting collider, is achieved by placing very precisely blocks of materials close to the circulating beams, while respecting a pre-defined collimator hierarchy that ensures optimum cleaning in a multi-stage collimation process.
 This is illustrated schematically in Figure 1.
-Most collimators consist of two movable blocks, .
-The present system deployed for the LHC operation between 2010 and 2013 provide a cleaning efficiency above 99.99 % [2], i.e. ensure that less than 10-4 of the beam losses is lost in superconducting magnets.
+Most collimators consist of two movable blocks referred to as “jaws”, typically placed symmetrically around the circulating beams.
+The present system deployed for the LHC operation between 2010 and 2013 provided a cleaning efficiency above 99.99 % [2], i.e. it ensured that less than 10-4 of the beam losses is lost in superconducting magnets.
+As of end of LS1, the devices built under the responsibility of the LHC collimation project are 116 devices, 106 of which are movable, in LHC ring and transfer lines.

 The LHC collimators are built as high precision devices in order to ensure the correct hierarchy of devices along the 27 km ring with beam sizes as small as 200 microns.
 Details of the collimator design can be found in [20].
-Key features of the design are (1) a jaw flatness of about 40 microns along the 1 m-long active jaw surface, (2) a surface roughness below 2 microns, (3) a 5 micron positioning resolution (mechanical, controls), (4) an overall setting reproducibility below 20 microns [21], (5) a minimal gap of 0.5 mm, (6) evacuated heat loads of up to 7 kW in steady-state regime and of up to 30 kW in transient conditions.
+Key features of the design are (1) a jaw flatness of about 40 microns along the 1 m-long active jaw surface, (2) a surface roughness below 2 microns, (3) a 5 micron positioning resolution (mechanical, controls), (4) an overall setting reproducibility below 20 microns [21], (5) a minimal gap of 0.5 mm, and (6) evacuated heat loads of up to 7 kW in steady-state regime (1 h beam lifetime) and of up to 30 kW in transient conditions (0.2 h beam lifetime).
 Two photographs of the present LHC collimator are given in Figure 2, where a horizontal and a 45 degree tilted collimator are shown.
 An example of the tunnel installation layout for a IR7 collimator is given in Figure 3.
 The complete list of collimators, including injection protection collimators in the transfer lines (built within the LHC collimation project), is given in Table 1.
 For completeness, the injection protection TDI blocks and the one-side beam dump collimator TCDQ are also listed (see Chapter 19).
 The full system comprises 118 collimators, 108 of which are movable.